 One of the most common ways to fight this disease.
 Manipulation is performed under local anesthesia, consisting of a solution of novocaine and a solution of trimecaine.
 Removal is carried out using tweezers and scissors.
 After the plaques have been cut off, the edges of the wound are cauterized by an electric current (in the event that the edges of the wound are wide and can not be worked on otherwise), or if the plaque is small and the wound is narrow, and the amount of loose skin is sufficient, then a solution is used iron sesquichloride.
 As a result, a durable scab is formed and the wound heals within seven to ten days.
 Treatment of the wound surface is carried out using a solution of potassium permanganate 5% or a brilliant green 10%.
 In the case of excision of large plaques, as well as with an excessive amount of skin, it is possible to apply a suture with hair.

 Nutrition and Drugs

 In case of the onset and development of the disease, it is necessary to switch to a balanced diet .
 Exclude all animal fats or replace them with vegetable, as it is necessary to remove from the diet high-calorie dishes.
 The menu should remain only those dishes, the use of which is allowed in diseases of the liver and pancreas.
-With a specialist on the basis of a complete clinical examination of the body, it is necessary to harmonize the use of lipotropic-acting cholesterolemic drugs, such as cetamifene, parmidine, lipid, diasponin or lipoic acid.
+With a specialist on the basis of a complete clinical examination of the body, it is necessary to harmonize the use of such lipotropic-acting cholesterolemic drugs as cetamifene, parmidine, lipid, diasponin or lipoic acid.
 The regimen for these medicines should be prescribed by the doctor, based on the patient's condition.

 If the xantelasm of the eyelids has already been treated previously, then, if there is a violation in the metabolism of fats, in order to avoid relapses, the following recommendations should be observed: